Cuttack Development Authority

-The Cuttack Development Authority (CDA) is an agency which is responsible for development and beautification of Cuttack, the Silver city of Odisha, India.
+The Kataka Development Authority [ formerly Cuttack Development Authority (CDA) ] is an agency which is responsible for development and beautification of Cuttack, the Silver city of Odisha, India.
 It was established on 1 September 1983.

 CDA is responsible for creating development plans, regulating development and land use, constructing housing colonies, commercial complexes, and providing public amenities like water supply, drainage, sewerage, transportation, and social facilities.